Pwllheli: Transport

 Pwllheli is connected to the wider road network by the A497 to Porthmadog and the A499 to Caernarfon.
 From there, major roads lead away from Gwynedd to the rest of Wales.

-Buses

-Buses serve most of the town as well as the rest of the wider Llŷn Peninsula area.
-Services to Caernarfon give connections to Bangor.
-Pwllheli bus station is situated in the town centre.
+Bus services on the Llŷn Peninsula are operated by Berwyn Coaches and Nefyn.
+Routes connect the town with Aberdaron, Caernarfon, Nefyn and Rhydlios.
+Pwllheli bus station is sited in the town centre.